 Snake removal job in Georgia.
 Snake control is a skilled profession requiring specialized training.
 Kids, don't try this at home!

 With non-venomous snakes, that depends on your feelings about snakes.
 Most snakes feed on rats, mice, other small mammals,and insects that can transmit disease or cause damage to farm or garden damages.
-Consequently, many people don't mind sharing their gardens with a few non-venomous snakes in return for their help keeping the rodent populations down.
+Consequently, many people don't mind sharing their landens with a few non-venomous snakes in return for their help keeping the vermin populations down.
 So unless snakes really creep you out, there's no need to disturb non-venomous snakes.
 Unless you accidentally step on one, they'll do no harm and much good.

-Some people are deathly afraid of snakes, however, and want them gone, no matter whether they're venomous or not.
-And of course, most people (at least most normal people) don't want snakes slithering around in their basements, living rooms, or bedrooms, or in sensitive outdoor areas like children's sandboxes and play areas.
+Some people are deathly afraid of snakes, however, and just want them gone -- no matter whether they're venomous or not.
+And of course, most people (at least most people with a lick of sense) don't want wild snakes slithering around in their beds, nor even in basements, living rooms, or sensitive outdoor areas like children's sandboxes and play areas.

 Venomous snakes, of course, must be removed when they get too close to human-occupied buildings, farms, or recreation areas.
 The bites of venomous snakes can be fatal to humans, domestic animals, and livestock; so trapping venomous snakes is a job for professionals.

 At Rid-A-Critter, all of our animal control technicians have advanced training in poisonous snake control.
 In fact, we're the region's leader in professional snake removal.
-We have fully-trained technicians living, working, and providing snake control services in the Metro Atlanta area, Athens, Columbus, Macon, Roswell, and all of Northern and Central Georgia, as well as in the Birmingham, Alabama area.
+We have fully-trained technicians living, working, and providing snake control services in the Metro Atlanta area, Athens, Macon, Roswell, and all of Northern and Central Georgia, as well as in the Birmingham, Alabama and Chattanooga, Tennessee areas.

 Here are some pictures of snakes we've met in Georgia, as well as some of the non-toxic, environmentally-friendly snake control removal methods that our animal control technicians use to manage snakes.
 You can also click here to watch a video of Jeff removing a snake from behind the shutter of a home.